-Conservative activist Phyllis Schlafly dead at 92
+U.S. conservative activist Phyllis Schlafly dead at 92

 Schlafly also built a reputation as a strident anti-Communist and opponent of arms control treaties.
 After the ERA's defeat, she continued to preach conservative causes such as limited government, anti-abortion laws, traditional education, strong defense and keeping out illegal immigrants.

-She frequently criticized immigration reform and the Obama administration.
-She wrote more than 25 books, including “How the Republican Party Became Pro-Life”in 2016 and "No Higher Power: Obama's War on Religious Freedom" in 2012.
+She frequently criticized immigration reform and the Obama administration and wrote more than 25 books.

 Schlafly also was a critic of gay rights, which proved to be a sensitive topic in 1992 when the oldest of her six children, John, who worked for the Eagle Forum, acknowledged he was homosexual.

-(Writing and reporting by Bill Trott; Additional reporting by Ian Simpson; Editing by Diane Craft)
+Writing and reporting by Bill Trott; Additional reporting by Ian Simpson; Editing by Diane Craft